danieledurante/ProbitSUN/voice_tutorial.md

 Description of the Voice Rehabilitation Application
 ================
 As described in the [`README.md`](https://github.com/danieledurante/ProbitSUN/blob/master/README.md) file, this tutorial contains general guidelines and code to perform the analyses for the [Voice Rehabilitation](https://archive.ics.uci.edu/ml/datasets/LSVT+Voice+Rehabilitation) application.
-Here, the goal is to provide additional insights compared to those discussed in the application in Section 3 of [Durante (2018). *Conjugate Bayes for probit regression via unified skew-normals*](https://arxiv.org/abs/1802.09565).
+Here, the goal is to provide additional insights compared to those discussed in the application in Section 3 of [Durante (2019). *Conjugate Bayes for probit regression via unified skew-normal distributions*](https://arxiv.org/abs/1802.09565).
 Indeed, as mentioned in Section 2, when *p* decreases and *n* grows, the MCMC methods in `bayesm`, `rstan` and `LaplacesDemon`  are expected to progressively improve performance, whereas `Algorithm 1` may face more evident issues in computational time.
 This behavior is quantitatively assessed in a [Voice Rehabilitation](https://archive.ics.uci.edu/ml/datasets/LSVT+Voice+Rehabilitation) study which has almost doubled *n* and almost halved *p*, when compared to the application in the article.

 Below, you will find details on how to **download and clean the data**, `R` **code to implement the different methods for posterior inference** and **guidelines to obtain the same tables and figures** outlined in [`genes_tutorial.md`](https://github.com/danieledurante/ProbitSUN/blob/master/genes_tutorial.md).
 For implementation purposes, **execute the code below considering the same order in which is presented**.